-Dr. Peter Steinmann is a trained epidemiologist and public health specialist with a track record of work related to neglected tropical diseases (NTDs) and public health in general of more than 10 years.
+Dr. Peter Steinmann is a trained epidemiologist and public health specialist with a track record of work related to neglected tropical diseases (NTDs), WASH and public health in general of 15 years.
 He has extensive management and coordination experience pertaining to both research and technical assistance projects, and lived in China for several years where he worked at the National Institute of Parasitic Diseases (IPD), China CDC in Shanghai.

 Dr. Steinmann has extensively published in the international peer-reviewed literature and regularly attends scientific conferences and specialized meetings pertaining to NTD control, WASH and public health.
-His managerial experience also includes leading research consortia and facilitating scientific exchanges at international conferences.
-He has further organized and conducted numerous trainings of medical personnel and MoH staff on the control of NTDs, and teaches at the University of Basel.
+He has further organized and conducted numerous trainings of medical personnel and MoH staff on the control of NTDs, regularly facilitates scientific exchanges at international conferences, and teaches at the University of Basel.